SAP Statuses & Notification

 - Appeals must be submitted in writing to the Financial Aid Office using the form published by the Financial Aid Office.

-- Supporting documentation from third-parties is highly encouraged.
+- Supporting documentation is required.
 To be considered, documentation must relate to the time period during which SAP standards were not met.
 Examples of documentation may include, but are not limited to, an obituary notice, divorce decree, or a letter from a physician, attorney, social services agency, parole officer, employer, etc.

 - A student must demonstrate that the condition or situation which caused the student to fail the SAP standards has been resolved.